JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_plugins.md

 <include from="tools_intellij_platform_gradle_plugin.md" element-id="EAP_Status"/>
 <include from="tools_intellij_platform_gradle_plugin.md" element-id="faq"/>

-The IntelliJ Platform Gradle Plugin consists of multiple subplugins which you can apply in bundles ([](#platform) or [](#module)) or separately.
+The IntelliJ Platform Gradle Plugin consists of multiple subplugins which can be applied in bundles ([](#platform) or [](#module)) or separately.

-Subplugins architecture allows applying a subset of features, e.g., when you want to provide the IntelliJ Platform dependency to a project submodule without creating unnecessary tasks.
+Subplugins architecture allows applying a subset of features, e.g., to provide the IntelliJ Platform dependency to a project submodule without creating unnecessary tasks.

 > Plugins depend on each other.
 >